fustilio/wordnet-playground/wn-ts/docs/USAGE.md

 ## API Usage

 > **Note:** As of v0.1.1, advanced features are available via submodule exports.
 You can now import similarity, taxonomy, morphy, and information content utilities directly from submodules, e.g. `import { path } from 'wn-ts/similarity'`.

+> **Important:** The database (`db`) export is for internal debugging only and should not be used directly in applications.
+Always use the Wordnet instance methods or module functions for data access.

 ### Wordnet Class